-We found that this practice was providing safe care in accordance with the relevant regulations.
+We found that this practice was not providing safe care in accordance with the relevant regulations.

-The practice had policies and procedures in place for safeguarding adults and child protection.
 The practice had suitable emergency resuscitation equipment in accordance with guidance issued by the Resuscitation Council UK.
 There were appropriate service arrangements in place for equipment.
+The practice had an incidents and accident reporting procedure.
+Staff we spoke with were not aware of reporting procedures including recording them on the accident book.